Torch Dimensionality Reduction#

 Benefits of TorchDR#

-• Speed: supports GPU acceleration, leverages sparsity and sampling strategies with contrastive learning techniques.
+• Speed: supports GPU acceleration, leverages sparsity and contrastive learning / negative sampling techniques.

 • Modularity: all of it is written in Python in a highly modular way, making it easy to create or transform components.